MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-ndis_qos_offload_capabilities.md

 ### -field NumStandardSqsSupported

-A ULONG value that contains the maximum number of standard (non-GFT) SQs that can be created on the miniport adapter.
+A ULONG value that contains the maximum number of standard SQs that can be created on the miniport adapter.

 ### -field NumGftSqsSupported